bluefin18/sirius-storage-testnet-onboarding/README.md

 A [Storage Replicator Node (SRN)](https://storagedocs.xpxsirius.io/docs/roles/replicator/) node has 2 roles:

 1) replicator: store SDN data.
-2) verifier: checking that data is untouched and safe
+2) verifier: check the integrity of data stored and safe

-For better understand how the Sirius Storage works, it will be worthwhile reading the [online sirius storage documentation](https://storagedocs.xpxsirius.io/)
+To better understand how the Sirius Storage works, it will be worthwhile reading the [online sirius storage documentation](https://storagedocs.xpxsirius.io/)

 ## OS Requirements